Lake Louise Hikes: 10 Trails We Recommend as Locals

 10. Little Beehive Trail

 As you might guess, as with the Big Beehive Trail, the Little Beehive Trail is also accessed from the Lake Agnes Tea House hike.
-While we prefer the scenery on the Big Beehive trail vs. the Little Beehive trail, both the Big & Little Beehive hikes can be combined for an excellent day of Lake Louise hiking.
+While we prefer the scenery on the Big Beehive trail to the the Little Beehive trail, both the Big & Little Beehive hikes can be combined for an excellent day of Lake Louise hiking.

 The Little Beehive hike pays off almost immediately with an excellent viewpoint.
 From here you can see Mirror Lake, Mt.
 Fairview (2,744 m), the Chateau Lake Louise and even as far as the Lake Louise ski resort on the far side of the valley.